the1812/Chrome-Dark-Theme/README.md

 ![Screenshot](screenshot.png)

 # Install
-Go to `chrome://extensions` and open developer mode.
+Go to `chrome://extensions` and turn on developer mode.

 ## From packed `.crx` (Recommended)
 Drag and drop to install.